AxisEstmatica/EQUILIBRIUM/README.md

-# Osnovy
+# For honor of fallen
 For magic

-Попытка - не пытка